RobinBrouwer/gritter/README.md

     <%= gflash :success => "It has been successful!" %>

 Now the default title will be overwritten.
+You can also use gflash inside `js.erb` files:

+    <%= gflash :js => true %>

+The :success key isn't the only option supported by gflash.
 You can use the following gflash options:

     :success
     :warning